Climate Change Affects U.S. Agriculture

 Visit www.usda.gov/climate-solutions/climate-smart-commodities for additional information, including details on the two funding pools and the full list of projects announced in September 2022.

-Combatting the Impacts of Climate Change
+Combatting the Causes and Effects of Climate Change

 - Learn more